CBD oil is taking the medical industry, and the entire United States, by storm.

 - Chiropractic Care and CBD Oil

-CBD oil is not psychoactive.
+Cannabidiol is not psychoactive.

 CBD that's derived from marijuana has high levels of THC, making it psychoactive, but the CBD extracted from hemp doesn't have any THC.